Lectures on LHC Physics: LHC phenomenology

 Provided the gluino or heavy gluon is heavier than the squarks or heavy quarks we can measure its mass by extending the squark chain by one step: $\tilde{g}\to q\tilde{q}$.
 This measurement is hard if one of the two jets from the gluino decay is not very hard, because its information will be buried by the combinatorial error due to QCD jet radiation.
 The way around is to ask for two bottom jets from the strongly interacting decay: $\tilde{g} \to b \tilde{b}^*$ or $G^{(1)} \to b \bar{B}^{(1)}$.
-The summary of all measurements in Figure~\ref{fig:sim_sig_gluinochain} shows that for example the gluino mass we can extract at the per-cent level, a point at which we might have to start thinking about off-shell propagators and at some point even define what exactly we mean by `masses as appearing in cascade decays'.
+The summary of all measurements in Figure~\ref{fig:sim_sig_gluinochain} shows that we can extract for example the gluino mass at the per-cent level, a point at which we might have to start thinking about off--shell propagators and at some point even define what exactly we mean by `masses as appearing in cascade decays'.

 A generic feature or all methods relying on decay kinematics is that it is easier to constrain the differences of squared masses than the absolute mass scale.
 This is also visible in Figure~\ref{fig:sim_sig_gluinochain}.
 It is due to the form of the endpoint formulas which involve the difference of mass squares $m_1^2 - m_2^2 = (m_1+m_2)(m_1-m_2)$.
 This combination is much more sensitive to $(m_1-m_2)$ than it is to $(m_1+m_2)$.
 Experimentally, correlated jet and lepton energy scale uncertainties do not make life easier either.
 Nevertheless, the common lore that kinematics only constrain mass differences is obviously not true for two body decays.